Traditional Chatbot vs LLM: The Differences That Actually Matter

 Is an LLM chatbot always better than a traditional one?

 No. For closed and repeatable flows, the traditional chatbot is more controllable and cheaper to operate.
-Adding an LLM where it’s not needed just adds cost and complexity.
+Adding an LLM where it’s not needed only adds cost and complexity.

 Can the LLM make up responses?